FASB to finalize fair value guidance for crypto assets

 • They are not created or issued by the reporting entity or its related parties.

-Consistent with the proposal, the scope of the final standard will not include crypto assets such as non-fungible tokens (NFTs), utility tokens that provide the holder thereof with rights to goods or services, or stablecoins that meet the definition of a financial instrument.
+The scope of the ASU does not include crypto assets such as non-fungible tokens (NFTs), utility tokens that provide the holder thereof with rights to goods or services, or stablecoins that meet the definition of a financial instrument.

-First, the board voted to remove from the final standard any reference to “wrapped tokens.”
-The board’s proposal indicated wrapped tokens would not qualify for fair value treatment because a wrapped token provides the holder with a right to, or claim on, another asset.
-In making the decision to remove wrapped tokens, the board cited stakeholder concerns about the lack of a universal definition of “wrapped token” and recognized that not all wrapped tokens are created or operate similarly.
+Notably, the final standard excludes any reference to “wrapped tokens.”
+The board’s original proposal indicated wrapped tokens would not qualify for fair value treatment because a wrapped token provides the holder with a right to, or claim on, another asset.
+In making the decision to remove reference to wrapped tokens, the board observed that holdings of these tokens were not identified as a pervasive issue and that their inclusion within the scope could delay the release of the standard.
+Entities with holdings of wrapped tokens will need to carefully consider the rights and obligations of such assets to determine if they are in the scope of the ASU.

-Finally, the board observed that the term “enforceable” used in the second scope criterion should not be interpreted to mean that an entity would be expected to obtain a legal opinion.
-The FASB plans to include this observation in the final standard’s basis for conclusions.
+Finally, during previous deliberations, the board observed that the term “enforceable” used in the second scope criterion should not be interpreted to mean that an entity would be expected to obtain a legal opinion.
+In the basis for conclusions, the board observes that in many cases it will be clear whether a crypto asset provides a holder with enforceable rights to underlying assets.

 Measurement

-In addition, in contrast to the original proposal, the final standard is expected to remain silent on how entities should account for transaction costs to acquire a crypto asset – for example, upfront commissions.
+In addition, in contrast to the original proposal, the final standard does not address how entities should account for transaction costs to acquire a crypto asset – for example, upfront commissions.
 Under the proposal, entities would have been required to expense upfront transaction costs unless otherwise required under other guidance (for example, under guidance applicable to investment companies).

 Presentation and disclosure